StrangeBeeCorp/docs/docs/thehive/administration/authentication/configure-authentication.md

     !!! info "Prerequisite"
         Users must have an existing account in TheHive local database to authenticate successfully.
 [Configure an LDAP server](../../administration/ldap/configure-ldap-server.md) to automate account creation, updates, deletion, and assignment of user accounts to organizations and permission profiles within TheHive.

-    Authenticates users using a Lightweight Directory Access Protocol (LDAP) server or an Active Directory (AD) service, such as Microsoft Active Directory or OpenLDAP.
+    Authenticates users using an LDAP server or an AD service, such as Microsoft Active Directory or OpenLDAP.
 This allows integration with existing enterprise directories for centralized user management.

     For more information, see the [Configure an Active Directory Authentication Provider](ad.md) and [Configure an LDAP Authentication Provider](ldap.md) topics.